AshleyZifan/Trading_App/README.md

 ## Introduction

-This trading app using IEX CLOUD API to get market data and allows users to execute market order.
+This application is an online stock trading simulation REST API wich allows users to execute market orders.
+Front end developers, mobile developers and traders can utilize this trading system.
+It is a MicroService which is implemented with SpringBoot.
+It uses IEX CLOUD API to get market data and use JDBC connection to store data into PostgresSQL database.

 ## Quick Start